paulAlexSerban/Carpatian-Out-of-Doors-Tours-Agency---Landig-Page/README.md

 ## Closely followed the pillars of GOOD HTML and CSS
 ### Responsive design
-* Fluid layouts
+* Fluid grids and layouts - to allow content to easily adapt to the current viewport width used to browse the website
-* Media queries
+* Media queries - to change styles on certain viewport widths (breakpoints), allowing us to create different version of our website for different widths
-* Responsive images
+* Responsive/Flexible images - images behave differently than text content, and so we need to ensure that they also adapt nicely to th current viewport
 * Correct units
 * Mobile-first VS Desktop-first
 * Progressive enhancement VS Graceful degradation